Pursuing the maximization of PER by building up excellent M&As

 -

-“Trade and other receivables”- Review the cash conversion cycle (CCC) in response to reflect the impact of the pandemic and deterioration of the conditions in the Chinese real estate market (e.g., review trade terms and conditions)
+“Trade and other receivables”- Review the CCC to reflect the impact of the pandemic and deterioration of the conditions in the Chinese real estate market (e.g., review the trade terms and conditions)

 - Take actions to respond to future credit collection risk (e.g., recording a provision for possible credit loss in China)